How to Make Spelt Focaccia

 Method

-2. ADD 300ml warm water to a jug then add the dried instant yeast and stir to dissolve before pouring it into the flour.
+2. Then add in 300ml lukewarm water to a jug then add the dried instant yeast and stir to dissolve before pouring it into the flour.
+Add a drizzle or two of olive oil.
+Add more water if needed.